zio/zio-kafka/docs/metrics.md

 By default, no tags are added.
 Tags can be configured via `ConsumerSettings.withMetricsLabels`.

-Like the zio-metrics API we follow Prometheus conventions.
+Like the zio-metrics we follow Prometheus conventions.
 This means that:

 - durations are expressed in seconds,
 - counters can only increase,